AI Frame and Perspective

-Artificial intelligence is bound to alter just about every industry in the year to come.
-Improving data technologies, faster computing and more receptive public will give way to new system models and tools we cannot yet imagine.
+Artificial intelligence will alter almost every industry in the coming year.
+Improving data technologies, faster computing, and a more receptive public will give way to new system models and tools we cannot yet imagine.

-That said, we have some things we could do to clear the foggy mist over the current hype.
+We have some things to do to clear the foggy mist over the current hype.

 How do machines work?

-Ever since the invention of the ENIAC (1946) we have been programming machines to perform different tasks.
+Since the ENIAC (1946) invention, we have been programming machines to perform different tasks.

-Prior to that point tools, such as hammers, or cranes, could only do one thing.
-When a multipurpose machine was made available we could all of sudden write instructions for a machine to follow.
+Before that point, tools, such as hammers or cranes, could only do one thing.
+When a multipurpose machine was made available, we could all of a sudden write instructions for a machine to follow.

-It was magical, and must have felt very much like we got a new collaborator in the office – one is that far more efficient, and never complains.
+It was magical and must have felt like we got a new collaborator in the office — one is far more efficient and never complains.

-It was that awe, combined with our innate psychological biases to assign human-like attributes to machines (think of the last time you spoke to your car) that inspired our early dreams of thinking machines.
+That awe, combined with our innate psychological biases to assign human-like attributes to machines (think of the last time you spoke to your car), inspired our early dreams of thinking machines.

-This pursuit kept generation of thinkers trying to untangle the ways in which humans think, as the precursor to program machines who can do the same.
+This pursuit kept a generation of thinkers trying to untangle how humans think as the precursor to program machines who can do the same.

-Further reading under this school of thought includes – but not be limited to – Alan Turing, Marvin Minsky (below), John McCarthy and more.
-Marvin Minsky – Machine Dreams Excerpt
+Further reading under this school of thought includes — but not be limited to — Alan Turing, Marvin Minsky (below), and John McCarthy.

-The field carried on this trajectory through various dropouts in budget, and interest – commonly known as AI winters.
-But I want to get off this road for a moment, and focus on the work of a different group of technologist.
+The field carried on this trajectory through various dropouts in the budget and interest — commonly known as AI winters.
+But I want to get off this road for a moment and focus on the work of a different group of technologists.

-IA (intelligence augmentation) looked at ways in which we could celebrate human intelligence as oppose to try and replace it.
+IA (intelligence augmentation) looked at ways to celebrate human intelligence instead of trying to replace it.

-There has some groundbreaking work done at Manlo Park (Engelbart) and Xerox Parc (Kay).
-The logic these teams have written is in the very core of personal computing today.
-To the point of this piece I want to land on the Dynabook.
+Engelbart and Kay worked on developing the field in their respective labs at Menlo Park and Xerox Parc.
+The logic these teams have written is at the core of personal computing today.
+To the point of this piece, I want to land on the Dynabook.

 The Dynabook was a hybrid of a laptop and an iPad.
-Meant to be used as an early education device, it needed to be user friendly and intuitive - both novel, and non–existent ideas at the time.
+It was an early education device and needed to be user-friendly and intuitive - both novel and non–existent ideas at the time.

 Its original incarnation was genius.
 Mapping computer models to users’ mental models.
-The idea of motivational frameworks was mostly reserved to psychologists and philosophers during that time, but those programmers and designers had the foresight to incorporate them into their products.
+The idea of motivational frameworks was mainly reserved for psychologists and philosophers during that time, but those programmers and designers had the foresight to incorporate them into their products.
 And in a sense, inventing the science of user interface (for more proof of that, look no further than User Interface is Theatre).

-Model View Controller was very well suited for the internet, in its ability to break down information efficiently, hold together tidy database and build businesses that can monetize this eco system (more in Gated Products).
+Model View Controller was very well suited for the internet in its ability to break down information efficiently, hold together tidy databases, and build businesses that can monetize this ecosystem.

 In an MVC system, the database is stationary, and the interface is proprietary.

-What I mean by that is that your DB could be beyond cohmphernsion in its size and complexity, but when you’re not moving your data, it is as stationary as books on shelves, or bottles in a bar.
-It is stand–still model, data moved in and out by controllers.
+What I mean by that is that your DB could be beyond compersion in size and complexity, but when you’re not moving your data, it is as stationary as books on shelves or bottles in a bar.
+It is the standstill model.
+Data is moved in and out by controllers.

-Once we understand this underlying structure we can easily demystify bots.
-Those hyped–up voice controlled interfaces, are nothing more than interfaces.
+Once we understand this underlying structure, we can quickly demystify bots.
+Those hyped–up voice-controlled interfaces are nothing more than interfaces.

-What I mean by that is that really, when it comes to down to it, controllers are what does the work, the “magic”.
+What I mean by that is that, when it comes down to it, controllers are what does the work, the “magic.”

-The view is important, but it is a window – a relay point.
-Bots are nothing more than radio dials, that use text.
+The view is critical but a window — a relay point.
+Bots are nothing more than radio dials that use text.

-Both text, and voice interfaces are welcomed advancements in the field of human machine interactions – but they’re not AI.
+Both text and voice interfaces are welcomed advancements in human-machine interactions — but they’re not AI.

-It is machine learning that can classify and organize this data into computer friendly form.
+Machine learning can classify and organize this data into computer-friendly forms.

-I am excited about the industry starting a conversation about common terms, users’ mental models and nuanced understanding of such a huge disruptor, and opportunity.
+I am excited about the industry starting a conversation about standard terms, users’ mental models, and a nuanced understanding of such a vast disruptor and opportunity.